aeilot/aeilot/README.md

 - 📷 Photography
 - 🎮 Gaming and Game Development
-- ⏯️ Uploading videos to YouTube and BiliBili
+- ⏯️ "Filming" on BiliBili and YouTube
+-  Designing
 - ✍️ Literature
 - etc.